xiaojiqing/pado-ao-process/README.md

   aos> Send({Target = <Task Manager ID>, Action = "Withdraw", Recipient = <Recipient>, Quantity = <Quantity>})
   ```
 ### Manage Token
-  For now, Pado AO uses AOCRED to incentive data providers and computation nodes.
-Data consumer should transfer AOCRED tokens to the `Task Management Process` before submiting tasks.
-In `Task Management Process`, It maintains `FreeAllowances` and `LockedAllowances` to track the tokens of data consumers.
+  For now, PADO AO uses AOCRED to incentive data providers and PADO Nodes.
+The quantity of AOCRED tokens received from data user is decided by data price when uploading data.
+Every PADO Node participanting in the task will get a constant quantity of AOCRED tokens(0.001 AOCRED for now) from data users.
+Data user should transfer AOCRED tokens to the `Task Management Process` before submiting tasks.
+In `Task Management Process`, It maintains `FreeAllowances` and `LockedAllowances` to track the tokens of data users.
 It mainly consist of the following steps.
-- **Preparation**: Data consumers transfer AOCRED tokens to this process, which are kept in FreeAllowances.
+- **Preparation**: Data users transfer AOCRED tokens to this process, which are kept in FreeAllowances.
 - **Submit Tasks**: If a task is submitted successfully, AOCRED tokens will be moved from FreeAllowances to LockedAllowances.
-- **Report Results**: If computation nodes finish computing tasks submitted, they will report result.
-AOCRED tokens will be transfered from this process to computation nodes and data providers.
+- **Report Results**: If PADO Nodes finish computing tasks submitted, they will report result.
+AOCRED tokens will be transfered from this process to PADO Nodes and data providers.
 LockedAllowances will be decreased.
-- **Withdraw**: If some tokens is left in FreeAllowances, data consumers can withdraw.
+- **Withdraw**: If some tokens is left in FreeAllowances, data users can withdraw.